 “All great drama is essentially trying to tell the truth about what we are.
 All Shakespeare ever asks is, who are we, what are we, why are we?
 And I think politics at its best is trying to find out how you do create a society in which there is genuine equality which acknowledges that we are different.”

 Both of Spielberg’s movies are about who we are and the ways we can create societies with a genuine equality that doesn’t demand that we give up our differences.
-In fact, these dramas are about developing individual strengths that can be used for the common good, and our differences are necessary.
+In fact, these are dramas about developing individual strengths that can be used for the common good while knowing that our differences are necessary.

 These movies are about ordinary people who meet challenges with courage and, together with others like themselves, rise above destructive events.
 Spielberg’s modern Parzifal is young, poor, and as an orphan, largely alone.
 He’s nothing special.
 He’s an unlikely hero.
 Like Harry Potter, another young orphan, he has to face harsh realities and fight through difficulty.
 Potter and Parzifal are both hemmed in by disadvantages.
 Both deal with constrictions that even include where they sleep – Harry Potter in an under-the-stairs cubby hole and Parzifal in the “stacks,” a high-rise slum made of trailer homes piled one on top of another.
 But with one step, one choice at a time, and driven by a wish to be more, to be free, they both face and overcome their circumstances.
 Because of their sense of what’s right, their willingness to undertake great challenges, and most of all because they become part of a gang of equals, they triumph.